-UPCS offers school-based therapy through Wesley Family Services.
-Wesley Spectrum's treatment approach is based on the principles that services are led by the consumer and family, are strengths-based, and are individualized to the students' needs.
+UPCS offers school-based therapy through a licensed provider.
+The treatment approach is based on the principles that services are led by the consumer and family, are strengths-based, and are individualized to the students' needs.
 Success for the student is more likely when the student, family, teacher, and any other supports are unified in determining goals, interventions, and outcomes.
-Once students have met their goals, a plan for "step-down" of service can be made with input from the student, family, Urban Pathways team and WFS Liaison/Therapist.
-The availability of this service may vary and will be based on a range of determining factors; however, Urban Pathways and Wesley Family Services is dedicated to supporting all students and families.
+Once students have met their goals, a plan for step-down of service can be made with input from the student, family, Urban Pathways team and Liaison/Therapist.
+The availability of this service may vary and will be based on a range of determining factors; however, Urban Pathways is dedicated to supporting all students and families.
 Alternative resources and therapeutic supports will be recommended to any student and family seeking services who are not able to be seen via the school based program.